alemoraru/alemoraru/README.md

 - 🤔 &nbsp; Answering questions and questioning answers bit by bit
 - :mag_right: &nbsp; Currently focusing on Software Engineering and Programming Languages
-- 🎓 &nbsp; Third year student of BSc Computer Science & Engineering at TU Delft
+- 🎓 &nbsp; Graduated with a BSc Computer Science & Engineering at TU Delft
 - :construction: &nbsp; Minor in Architecture at TU Delft
 - :books: &nbsp; Avid reader of classics literature
 - :speaking_head: &nbsp; Speaking English:uk:, Romanian:romania:, French:fr:, and some Dutch:netherlands: